 8. We love to drink

 Australian’s love their alcohol, beer in particular.
-Australia Day, Christmas Day, New Years Eve, New Years Day, Mondays, Wednesdays, Sunday afternoons, Tuesday mornings – no matter what day of the week it may be, you can bet that we’re drinking.
-The busiest day for all bottle shops is Christmas Eve (trust me).
-Whenever there is a special occasion or holiday in Australia, everyone is drinking.
-If you’re trying to find an Australian a gift, buy them a bottle of alcohol or a gift card to buy themselves a bottle of alcohol.
-You’ll leave the country as a legend, I guarantee it.
+Australia Day, Christmas Day, New Years Eve, New Years Day, Mondays, Wednesdays, Sunday afternoons, Tuesday mornings – no matter what day of the week, you can bet that we’re drinking.
+The busiest day for all bottle shops is Christmas Eve, and it’s absolute bedlam.
+Trust me.

-9. Australian Kmart is amazing
+9. Australia’s Kmart is amazing

 10. There’s a lot to see and do

-Australia Travel Tips – 10 things you should know!
+Australia Travel Tips – 10 Things You Should Know

 1. You can only buy alcohol in bottle shops